Header images courtesy of W Hong Kong and Four Seasons Hong Kong

 The St Regis Hong Kong, 26 Harbour Road, Wan Chai | (+852) 2138 6888

-The Arca is a dog-friendly hotel with a fitness studio, rooftop bar and pool, events space, and outdoor terrace.
-But our favourite thing about it is the rooftop infinity pool, which opens up to views of the boats docked in the harbour, and the line where the azure sky meets the cerulean sea.
+Wong Chuk Hang’s newest boutique hotel is swathed in playful design and overlooks the Aberdeen Harbour.
+You can find works by local and international artists throughout the hotel, from murals and large-scale sculptures to photography adorned on the walls.
+The Arca is a dog-friendly hotel with a fitness studio, rooftop bar and pool, events space, and outdoor terrace, but our favourite thing about it is the infinity pool, which opens up to views of the boats docked in the harbour, and the line where the azure sky meets the cerulean sea.

 The Arca, 43 Heung Yip Road, Wong Chuk Hang | (+852) 3898 8700